Strengthen Public Schools

-Economy and Jobs
+Grow the Economy and Jobs

-Traffic Solutions and Infrastructure
+Prioritize Traffic Solutions and Infrastructure

 Texas needs to invest in the infrastructure necessary to reduce traffic without relying on tolls.
 Our outdated roads and highways threaten to slow growth and make commuting to work take longer and longer.
 It’s time the Legislature take seriously the idea of a high-speed rail system and robust public transportation systems in urban and suburban areas, and work to rebuild Texas’ vast network of highways, toll-free.

-Reform Criminal Justice
+Transform Criminal and Racial Justice

-Addressing our state’s skyrocketing maternal mortality rate requires long-term investments in preventative care for all women.
-While the Texas Legislature insists on dictating their radical ideology, I trust Texas women to make their own health care decisions.
-I want to find common-ground with Republican lawmakers to reduce the number of unplanned pregnancies through scientifically valid sex education and accessible contraception.
+Addressing our state’s maternal mortality rate requires long-term investments in available, affordable, and judgment-free preventative care for all people.
+My colleagues in the Texas Legislature insist on dictating their radical ideology, I trust Texans to make their own health care decisions.
+While I will never compromise on the constitutional rights of Texans, I will continue to work to find common ground with Republican lawmakers to reduce the number of unplanned pregnancies through scientifically-valid sex education and accessible contraception.

 I believe immigrants are invaluable members of our communities.
 Regardless of party affiliation, we can all agree that the treatment of children at the Texas-Mexico border has been inhumane and indefensible.
 I support reuniting families, empowering our DREAMers, ending indefinite detention, and repealing Senate Bill 4 (the “Show Me Your Papers” bill) that passed during the 85th session.